-Tata Hexa Special Edition is painted in metallic brown shade and features subtle visual updates; no powertrain changes made
+Tata Hexa Downtown Urban Edition is painted in metallic brown shade and features subtle visual updates and feature additions

-It could be offered in limited numbers as the exclusivity may entice the descending customers.
-In a similar fashion to the regular Hexa, that competes against the likes of Mahindra XUV500, Jeep Compass and Toyota Innova Crysta, the limited production-run model gets smoked out headlamp unit, chrome trimmed black grille, integrated silver scuff plate on the front bumper, sporty fog lamp cluster, etc.
+It will be offered in limited numbers across all variants with two package option.
+In a similar fashion to the regular Hexa, that competes against the likes of Mahindra XUV500, Jeep Compass and Toyota Innova Crysta, the special edition gets smoked out headlamp unit, chrome trimmed black grille, integrated silver scuff plate on the front bumper, sporty fog lamp cluster, etc.

-The special edition Hexa is reported to gain a set of 19-inch two-tone alloy wheels as in the standard XT variant.
+The Downtown Urban Edition of the Hexa won’t gain a set of 19-inch two-tone alloy wheels in the standard XT variant as expected.
 No powertrain changes are expected as the Hexa will continue to be powered by the 2.2-litre four-cylinder turbocharged diesel engine which is good enough to produce a maximum power output of 148 bhp at 4,000 rpm and 320 Nm of peak torque between 1,500 rpm and 3,000 rpm in the XE trim.

 In the higher XM and XT versions, the Hexa develops 154 bhp at 4,000 rpm and 400 Nm of peak torque from 1,700 rpm to 2,700 rpm.
 Both the trims can be specified with either a six-speed manual or a six-speed automatic gearbox while the entry-level XE can be bought only with a five-speed manual unit.